Project-B6/EEG-Guided_Swarm_Robotics/Data-Preprocessing/report.md

   - Gaussian assumption avoids numerical integration

 ## 3. **Fractal Dimensions**

+What you're doing: Checking how rough or complex the EEG signal is by zooming in at different scales.

+Higuchi: Like stretching a squiggly line to see how detailed it is.

+Katz: Measures how far the signal jumps and how curvy it is.

+Why: Emotions often create complex signal patterns; this helps detect them.

 ### Higuchi Fractal Dimension
 - Calculates curve length at different scales:
   $$